woof-software/compound-docs-aggregator/HOWTO.md

 This command will:

 1. Build the NestJS application
-2. Assemble the **chunked** databases into a single working (runtime) database
+2. Assemble the DB snapshot into a working (runtime) database
 3. Index all configured networks that should be indexed
-4. Discover and persist users that appear on each network (per supported protocol/version and topics)
+4. Discover and persist users that appear on each network
 5. Update the indexer cursor/state to support resumable runs
-6. Split the updated runtime database back into stored chunks for long-term persistence
+6. Write updated DB back to `src/indexer/storage/` (which CI then syncs to the artifacts repo)

 ### Full local sync with retries